sidchopp/books-app-graphQL/README.md

 }
 ```

-And you will see this query's output on Right side, which is like this:
+- Now, press the start/play button and you will see this query's output on Right side, which is like this:

 ```js
 {